ttkorhonen/myDocument/docs/mrfioc2/event-stream-protocol.md

 ## Protocol Details
 The MRF Timing system protocol is based on [8b10b encoded](https://en.wikipedia.org/wiki/8b/10b_encoding) characters.
 Two characters are transmitted on every event clock cycle.
 The first encoded byte is an event code and the second encoded byte is shared by the distributed bus and synchronous data buffer.

 Event codes are encoded as characters D01.0 through D31.7.
 Character D00.0 is reserved and transmitted when there is no event code to transmit.
-To synchronize the receivers every fourth empty event slot is transmitted as a synchronisation character K28.5.
+To synchronize the receivers, every fourth empty event slot is transmitted as a synchronisation character K28.5.

 The data to be transmitted is stored in a 2 kbyte dual-ported memory starting from the lowest address 0.
 This memory is directly accessible from the mapped memory area.
 The transfer size is determined by bufsize register bits in our byte increments.
 The transmission is triggered by software.
 Two flags tx_running and tx_complete represent the status of transmission.